- Section 1: Purpose and scope

 - The student organization representative(s) also has the opportunity to submit documents and other relevant evidence to the investigator and identify witnesses who may have relevant information.

-- Nothing prohibits the Office of Student Conduct from simultaneously investigating an individual student(s) and a student organization.
-The Office of Student Conduct will determine whether an alleged policy violation was committed by a student organization or by an individual student(s); such determination will be made on a case-by-case basis by considering the following:
+- Nothing prohibits the Office of Campus Life from simultaneously investigating an individual student(s) and a student organization.
+The Office of Campus Life will determine whether an alleged policy violation was committed by a student organization or by an individual student(s); such determination will be made on a case-by-case basis by considering the following: